PopGenClustering/Clumppling/README.md

    ````

    **(2) Download the example files from [the input directory](input) in the GitHub repository** \
-   For each example dataset, unzip the files into a folder with the same name, and put it under a folder called "input" under a path of your choice.
+   For each example dataset, unzip the files into a folder with the same name as the zip file, and put it inside a folder called "input" under a path of your choice.

-   For example, you may put it under a path ``C:/Users/YOUR_USER_NAME/Clumppling``.
-Then the path for the example files should be ``C:/Users/YOUR_USER_NAME/Clumppling/input``, and the path for the Cape Verde example data should be ``C:/Users/YOUR_USER_NAME/Clumppling/input/capeverde``.
+   For example, you may put it inside a path ``C:/Users/YOUR_USER_NAME/Clumppling``.
+Then the path for all the example files should be ``C:/Users/YOUR_USER_NAME/Clumppling/input``.
+The path for the Cape Verde example data should be ``C:/Users/YOUR_USER_NAME/Clumppling/input/capeverde``.

    More will be discussed in the section *How to Run (with an example)*.